syyePhenomenol/HollowKnight.MapModS/README.md

    - "All Pins": Shows all pins, but only show map areas for obtained map items
    - "Pins Over Map": Only show pins over where the corresponding map item has been obtained

-- "Transition" mode displays visited rooms with color-coding:
+- "Transition" mode displays visited rooms with color-coding, along with a pathfinder function.
-    - Current room is green
-    - Adjacent visited rooms are cyan
-    - Rooms containing unchecked reachable transitions are brighter
-    - Out of logic/sequence break rooms are red
-    - Other visited rooms are a standard grey/white

-- "Transition" mode has a pathfinder in the World Map that allows you to find a sequence of transitions to get to any other visited room on the map.
+    - Check out the [MapModS Legend](./MAPLEGEND.md) for more details on what the colors/brightness of each room indicate.
-    - Hover over the desired room (in yellow) and press your bound `Menu Select` button to attempt a route search.
-    - If successful, the route will be displayed.
+    - Hover over the selected room and press your bound `Menu Select` button to find a path.
+If successful, the path route will be displayed.
+You can try again to change the start/final transition to what you want.
-    - You can toggle including benchwarp in the route search on/off with `CTRL-B`.
+    - You can toggle including Benchwarp in the pathfinder on/off with `CTRL-B`.
-    - You can try again (pressing the button) to change the start/final transition.
     - The route will also be visible from the Quick Map for easy access, and gets updated as you make the suggested transitions.
+    - You can toggle the route to be displayed in-game on/off with `CTRL-R`.
+    - The World Map can list unchecked and visited transitions for any selected room, toggled with `CTRL-U`.

 # How To Install
 Use Scarab: https://github.com/fifty-six/Scarab